khaors/geocompr/main.md

               mc.set.seed = TRUE)
 ```

-Finally, we are all set up for the resampling.
+Finally, we are all set up for conducting the nested spatial CV.
 Specifying the `resample()` parameters follows the exact same procedure as presented when using a GLM with the only difference that we tell it additionally to give back the hyperparameter tuning results (`extract` parameter).
-It is good practice to explicitly stop the parallelization which is exactly what `parallelStop()` is doing.
+After the processing, it is good practice to explicitly stop the parallelization which is exactly what `parallelStop()` is doing.
-Of course, after a possible long processing it is a good idea to save your results.
+Of course, after a long processing it is a good idea to save your results.

 ```r